Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ![Image of a discussion card](documentation/screenshots/card.png)
 * The card is general information about the discussion, which contains:
     * featured image
-    * title and exserpt
+    * title and exsert
-    * auhtor and category
+    * author and category
     * date of creation and up and down votes
-* The aim of the card is do give users an idea about the discussion before they click on it.
+* The aim of the card is to give users an idea about the discussion before they click on it.

 #### Pagination
 ![Image of a pagination](documentation/screenshots/next-pag.png)![Image of a pagination](documentation/screenshots/pev-pag.png)